hcwf/pydo/README.md

 ## How to Run

-1. Download or clone this repo, either by going to releases and downloading a provided zip (and unpacking it to a new directory) or running
-`git clone https://github.com/hcwf/pydo` in a new directory.
+1. Download or clone this repo, either by going to releases and downloading a provided zip or running `git clone https://github.com/hcwf/pydo` in a new directory.
 2. Open a shell / terminal in the directory and install the requirements by running `pip install -r requirements.txt`.
 3. Start the server by running `py .\server.py`.